WhatLibrarian/Presentations/ccweek1.md

 ___

-3. Eldred vs Ashcroft,
+# 3. Eldred vs Ashcroft,
 ___

-4.  the CC organization,
+# 4.  the CC organization,
 ___

-5.  what CC tries to accomplish with its licenses,
+# 5.  what CC tries to accomplish with its licenses,
 ___

-6.    the number of CC-licensed works available today, and
+# 6.    the number of CC-licensed works available today, and
 ___

-7.    the CC global network.
+# 7.    the CC global network.
+___
+# Presentation Information
+This presentation was built on [Markdown](

+    This page was built with Markdown by Roe McKernan Feel free to fork this page and edit, let's make it better.